 The new accrediting entity will provide the same services as its predecessor (Council on Accreditation or “COA”), so adoption professionals are wondering why the new fee schedule is unreasonably high.

 The Code of Federal Regulations requires 1.)
 That these fees be appropriate for the volume of intercountry cases that an agency serves, and 2.)
-That the accrediting entity only collect as much money as their services cost.
+That the accrediting entity only collects as much money as the cost of their services.
 (Title 22 §96.8).
 By comparing the new fees to the previous ones, National Council For Adoption questions whether the new fees meet these federal criteria.

 Furthermore, the new fees were announced on February 1st and will begin collection on February 15th.
 Adoption service providers have not signed a contract with IAAME and, in fact, may be required to pay these fees before even seeing a contract.
 The Department of State has rushed this transition, leaving agencies scrambling to comply.
 It is unclear how families currently in-process may be affected.

 Swift action is necessary to advocate for a reasonable fee schedule that prioritizes ethics without sacrificing financial transparency.